juanjosegarciaripoll/emacs-build/README.md

 - Remove --not-slim.
 - Add --strip, and --with-all.
 - Construct --slim out of --with-all, --without-*, --compress and --strip, so that users can counteract their behavior.

+## v0.4.1

+- Add the MINGW and MSYS directories to PATH (environment) and exec-path.
+- Add the usr/share/emacs directory to load-path.